marc-hughes/eve-market-track/README.md

 # eve-market-track

-Use cases:

-- For a character:
-  - View wallet transaction log
-  - View active orders
+Problems this app might solve:

+- Efficiently keeping track of a large number of orders
+  - Knowing when to:
-- Trade Route Based:
+    - relist
+    - buy/import more
-  - Item recommendations
+    - leave alone

-  - View list of items bought/sold with
-    - latest buy/sell/profit data
-    - profit data for last XX days
-    - current market data in source/target
+Optimized for moving lots of small orders for modest margins.

+Doesn't deal with buy orders well yet.
+Goonmetrics is still better for finding deals.